nodebox/nodebox.github.io/documentation/using/concepts.md

 NodeBox has two basic types of nodes:

 * **Generator nodes** do not take in another shape.
 They are used to create shapes from scratch.
 Examples are rect, ellipse or star.
+Since they create shapes from scratch they do not have an input port.
 * **Filter nodes** take in other shapes and change them.
 They are used to manipulate shapes.
 Examples are wiggle, transform or copy.

 ![A typical NodeBox script](/media/img/using/concepts-nodebox-network.png)